Skip to main content

 All United Arab Emirates Visa Categories at a Glance

-While you are researching the United Arab Emirates Study Visa, it is useful to understand every available visa option so you can confirm you are applying under the correct category -or explore alternatives if your situation changes.
+While you are researching the United Arab Emirates Study Visa, it helps to see every available visa option side by side — so you can confirm you are in the right category, or explore alternatives if your situation changes.

-The most complex and documentation-intensive category, the immigration visa is for those seeking permanent settlement in United Arab Emirates.
-It requires meeting comprehensive eligibility standards across skills, language, health, and character.
-Success leads to permanent residence rights and, eventually, eligibility for United Arab Emirates citizenship.
+The most document-intensive category, for those intending permanent settlement in United Arab Emirates.
+Eligibility covers skills, language, health, and character across all major pathways.
+Success grants long-term rights and, typically, a route to United Arab Emirates citizenship.

 All United Arab Emirates Visa Categories at a Glance